The Impending Biomed Tech Shortage: How Will It Impact Hospitals?

 Optimize workflows based on skills: identify which areas require specialized skills and plan workflows that keep skilled and experienced techs available to service those departments.
 Determine the most cost-effective plan for outsourcing repairs to ease the workload in areas with the largest skills gaps within your team.

-Train Existing Staff
+Mentorship and Training Existing Staff

 Investing in professional development and specialized certification programs can build on the skills of BMETs of all levels.
 Currently, on-going training can be sourced in three ways: OEM, AAMI, and 3rd party companies.
 For example, Elite Biomedical Solutions offers a comprehensive 5-day training program on Infusion Pumps, Syringe Pumps, Ambulatory Pumps, PCAs, Feeding Pumps, Telemetry Devices, Transport Monitors, and O2 Blenders.